-One of Tran's employers was a wedding planning business, which she assists and whose owners house her with her parents out of town.
-The other was a full-time job at a dry cleaning store.
-Her third job was going to school, where she is enrolled in several AP and honors classes, but missed 18 days.
+One of Tran's employers is a wedding planning business, which she assists and whose owners house her with her parents out of town.
+The other is a full-time job at a dry cleaning store.
+Her third job, then, is going to school, where she is enrolled in several AP and honors classes, but missed 18 days.
 After a previous warning, a judge decided that a night in jail would teach her a lesson.
 He didn't see why people were kicking up such a fuss.
 "A little stay in the jail for one night is not a death sentence," the judge told the same local news channel.

 But then thousands of people around the world read the headline variations on "honors student goes to jail" and began expressing their support--with their voices and their wallets, signing a petition and contributing to a fund for Tran.

 At last, the judge in the case agreed to dismiss the contempt charges he had leveled at Tran.
 News sources reported that with paperwork, she can have her record expunged.

 But none of these reprieves happened until Tran had already spent the night in jail.